Deemowe/Speech-Recognition-Calculator/README.md

 There is one package that stands out in terms of ease-of-use: **SpeechRecognition**.

 Wich makes retrieving the input really easy.
-Instead of having to build scripts for accessing microphones and processing audio files from scratch, SpeechRecognition will have you up and running in just a few minutes.
+Instead of having to create scripts from scratch to access microphones and process audio files, SpeechRecognition lets you get started in just a few minutes.

-And of course we used it in our project!
+And of course, we used it in our project!

 ```python